codelotusr/Simple-Battleships-Game/README.md

 (DISCLAIMER: A LOT OF THIS CODE IS BAD PRACTICE, BECAUSE I HAD TO SOMEHOW INCLUDE THE REQUIREMENTS INTO THIS PROJECT)

 TO-DO
-Add colors to attack function
+Fix the recursion on the ship creation
 Add rules with polymorphism math facts
-Fix the recursion on the ship creation
 Create Player vs A.I